splashbyte/animated_toggle_switch/README.md

   values: [0, 1, 2, 3],
   onChanged: (i) => setState(() => value = i),
   iconBuilder: iconBuilder,
+  // iconList: [...], you can use iconBuilder, customIconBuilder or iconList
   style: ToggleStyle(...), // optional style settings ... // many more parameters available
 )